 HGV Drivers Push For Government Funding

-The figures speak for themselves as this year alone, it is now expected that there will be a demand for approximately 45,000-60,000 professional drivers to supply goods across the country.
-Companies now need to ensure their logistic operators are prepared to have enough manpower to be able to deliver on their promises, particularly as customer expectations are rising and next day delivery being expected almost as standard.
+The figures speak for themselves as in this year alone, it is now expected that there will be a demand for approximately 45,000-60,000 professionals drivers to supply goods across the country.

 So where did this shortage of drivers come from?

 HGV drivers are now required to carry out a compulsory test which will award them with a Driver Certificate of Professional Competence (CPC) once completed.
 The new test takes 35 hours to complete and could costs the individual Â£500.

 However, failure to complete the training will result in a Â£1000 penalty.
 Itâ€™s estimated that this alone has already motivated more than 20,000 drivers to quit or take early retirement.
 This figure has put pressure on the industry, as without enough HGV drivers, our retailers and other businesses could potentially have â€˜empty shelvesâ€™ leaving customers short of vital supplies.

 To help reduce this pressure, the Road Haulage Association and the Freight Transport Association are pushing for the Government to offer funding that will provide training for a new generation of HGV drivers, with a specific focus on getting more women into the industry.